2. Getting Started¶

 Before you begin to read this tutorial it is recommended that you install the software that is necessary in order for you to follow along the book and experiment for yourself with our examples.
 This chapter contains practical information to help you set everything up so that you can make the most of this new learning experience.

-This tutorial was written for Dyalog APL Unicode Edition, Version 18.0, during the second half of 2020.
+This chapter was written during the second half of 2020, when the most recent Dyalog APL release was 18.0.
 Please bear in mind that some figures and exact instructions may become outdated.
 If you already have an earlier version of Dyalog APL installed, most of the examples will still work but of course we recommend that you install the latest version of Dyalog APL.

 2.1.
 Installing the Software¶

 This section will contain more detailed instructions on how to set up the software you need.
 To get APL up and running on your machine, you will most likely need two things:

 Dyalog APL: allows your computer to understand APL code and evaluate it; and

 an IDE (Integrated Development Environment), because it provides a nice interface for you to communicate with Dyalog APL, the component mentioned above.

 Depending on your operating system you may need to follow a different set of steps to get everything up and running, so we advise you to jump to the subsection that matches the operating system your machine is running.